Realistic Expectations for our Conventional Thyroid Appointments

 #1: Stop expecting your doctor to intuit what's going on with your health.

-Many of us were raised with a belief that doctors are all-seeing, all-knowing beings.
+Many of us were raised believing doctors are all-seeing, all-knowing beings.
 In reality, they're real people who sometimes make mistakes and get things wrong.
-They have a very high level of education which enables them to provide the valuable and needed service of medical care and treatment.
+They have a very high level of education, which enables them to provide the valuable and needed service of medical care and treatment.
 That doesn't mean they know what it feels like to be YOU.

 Here's what to do instead:

-- Realize that conventional doctors are working within a healthcare system that can be frustrating and ineffective for both patients and doctors alike.
-When we recognize these limits, we're more able to find ways to work within them effectively.
+• Realize that conventional doctors are working within a healthcare system that can be frustrating and ineffective for both patients and doctors alike.
+When we recognize these limits, we can find ways to work within them effectively.

 Further Reading: How to Find a Good Thyroid Doctor